 Maximum withdrawal limits.
 It is not uncommon for credit cards to have daily, weekly and monthly cash advance limits in place.
 Maximum daily cash advance limits usually range from £100 to £500.
 Most providers only allow you to withdraw cash as a percentage of your overall credit limit, so don’t assume you have the full balance available.

 High interest.
-Interest rates for cash advances can be up to 34.9%, which is considerably high.
+Interest rates for cash advances can be up to around 40%, which is considerably high.
 This makes cash advances a rather expensive form of credit, and if you’re not in a hurry, getting a personal loan might be a better option.

 No interest-free periods.
 Most credit cards give cardholders the ability to make use of an interest-free period if they pay their closing balance in full each month.
 These interest-free periods only apply to purchases and not to cash advances.
 When you use your card for a cash advance, it starts accruing interest immediately.

 Cash advance fees.
 In addition to paying a high cash advance interest rate, you could also have to pay a cash advance fee.
 Typically this is a percentage, for example, 3% of the transaction, with a minimum charge of £3.
 With this in mind, it’s better to withdraw a bigger amount in one go, rather than make repeated trips to the cashpoint, as each withdrawal attracts a separate fee.